samsung-cnct/k2/README.md

 This data remains internal for the Samsung-CNCT team to use for data-driven development.
 We do not collect personal information from users.

 ## Supported Add-ons
 Kraken-lib also supports a number of Samsung CNCT-supported add-ons in the form of Kubernetes charts.
-These charts can, tested and maintained by Samsung CNCT, be found in the [Kraken-lib Charts repository](https://github.com/samsung-cnct/k2-charts).
+These charts, tested and maintained by Samsung CNCT, can be found in the [Kraken-lib Charts repository](https://github.com/samsung-cnct/k2-charts).
 *They should work on any Kubernetes cluster.*

 # Getting Started with Kraken-lib